lokal-ninja/south-carolina/content/cities/greenville/blossom-shoes-and-such.md

 ---
-title: "Blossom Shoes & Such"
+title: "Blossom Shoes and Such"
 url: /greenville/blossom-shoes-and-such/
-shop: shoes
+shop: Schuhe
 ---